Introduction and Setup

 Loop reordering

-The naive implementation follows the most natural mathy way to calculate a matmul $C = AB$ – element $C[0][0]$ is fully calculated first via a scalar product of the first row of $A$ with the first column of $B$.
-Element $C[0][1]$ is fully calculated next via the scalar product of the first row of $A$ with the second column of $B$, and so on.
+The naive implementation follows the most natural mathy way to calculate a matmul $C = AB$ — element $C[0][0]$ is fully calculated first via a scalar product of the first row of $A$ with the first column of $B$, element $C[0][1]$ is fully calculated next via the scalar product of the first row of $A$ with the second column of $B$, and so on.

 There are two key insights over here:

-- Languages like C store matrices in the memory in a row major format like this:
+1. Languages like C store matrices in the memory in a row major format like this:

-Remember that data is fetched from the memory in the caches in the granularity of cache lines.
+The figure quickly makes it clear that the accessed values for $A, C$ are close to each other in the memory while they’re further apart for $B$.
+Now, remember that data is fetched from the memory in the caches in the granularity of cache lines.
 One cache line on my machine is of size 128 bytes which is equivalent to 32 single precision values.

 So on the very first loop iteration $i=0, j=0, k=0$, when $A[0][0], B[0][0], C[0][0]$ are fetched from the memory, the cache looks something like: